diku-dk/futhark/docs/man/futhark-test.rst

   tags { names... }

-Tag are sequences of alphanumeric characters, with each tag seperated by whitespace.
+Tag are sequences of alphanumeric characters and semicolons, with each tag seperated by whitespace.
 Any program with the ``disable`` tag is ignored by ``futhark-test``.

 Another optional directive is ``entry``, which specifies the entry point to be used for testing.
 This is useful for writing programs